Welcome to Gastrostomy Feeding and Psychosocial Support

 Gastrostomy feeding and psychosocial support is the short title of the project ‘How do different neurodisability services meet the psychosocial support needs of children/young people with feeding disabilities and their families: a national survey and case study approach to mapping and costing service models, care pathways and the child and family experience.'

-We are inviting children with neurodisability and complex feeding needs, their parents, and professionals who care for them to participate in our research study to find out about their experiences of giving and receiving support.
-We are doing the research so that we can identify the best way of providing support to children and families and develop guidance for professionals and services.
+We invited children with neurodisability and complex feeding needs, their parents, and professionals who care for them, to participate in our research study to find out about their experiences of giving and receiving support.
+We were doing the research so that we can identify the best way of providing support to children and families and develop guidance for professionals and services.

 ♦ identify different models of support through a national survey of professionals who provide care for children and their families,

 ♦ compare how four different services offer support and estimate how much it costs to do this so that we can make recommendations to those who commission services.